peterzukerman/Twitter-Sarcasm-Detection/README.md

 - Google [Colab](https://colab.research.google.com/)
 - All about setting up Google Colab  like a Pro from [here](https://medium.com/@robertbracco1/configuring-google-colab-like-a-pro-d61c253f7573)
 - If you want to use BERT with Colab, you can get started with the notebook [BERT FineTuning with Cloud TPUs](https://colab.research.google.com/github/tensorflow/tpu/blob/master/tools/colab/bert_finetuning_with_cloud_tpus.ipynb?_sm_au_=isVs7pNrsWJRkDtjVsBFjK664v423)

+# Contact
+- Artsiom Strok (astrok2@illinois.edu)
+- Peter Zukerman (peterz2@illinois.edu)
+- Dheeraj Patta (npatta2@illinois.edu)

+# License
+Our solution for Text Classificaiton competition - Twitter Sarcasm Detection is licensed under the terms of the GPL Open Source license and is available for free.